Chayamurti

 Chayamurti is a Bengali horror film directed by Jeet Chatterjee and produced by Soma Das.
 The film was released on 6 March 2020 under the banner of Rajdeep Films and Productions.

 Plot

-Monika a young girl joined in a job in a doctor's chamber.
-She faced some mysterious and horrible incident there and informs her boyfriend about it.
+Monika, a young girl, got a job in a doctor's chamber.
+She faced some mysterious and horrible incidents there and informs her boyfriend about it.
 He ignores, considering this is her hallucination.
-Finally Monika died, but after her unnatural death her vengeful spirit revives.
+Finally Monika dies, but after her unnatural death her vengeful spirit revives.